Success Rockets: Spaceport

 In 2020, Success Rockets announced plans to build its own spaceport.
 At present Russia has no sites suitable for ultralight launches even though there is a commercial potential.
 At first, the company considered three locations: Primorsky Krai (‘Asia’ spaceport), south Russia (‘Europe’ spaceport), and the Arctic region near Tiksi.
-SR's spaceport is planned to have two rocket launchers, a test site, an RKA Mission Control Centre, a rocket production center, a small airfield, a hotel for employees and tourists, and a railway station.
+SR's spaceport is planned to have two rocket launchers, a test site, an RKA Mission Control Centre, a rocket production centre, a small airfield, a hotel for employees and tourists, and a railway station.
 Currently test launches are made at the Ministry of Defence sites.

-By autumn 2021, Rostov Oblast has been chosen as the most suitable region for construction due to its economic and geographic location and developed transport infrastructure.
+By autumn 2021, Rostov Oblast had been chosen as the most suitable region for construction due to its economic and geographic location and developed transport infrastructure.